-BELLS - A bell will ring at 8:05 AM to allow students onto the playground.
-ALL students, unless escorted by an adult who is signing in at the office, must enter the school through the gate between the MPR and Building B. Kindergarten/Transitional Kindergarten (K/TK) students and their parents/escorts ONLY may go to the Kindergarten gate and wait until the teacher on duty arrives (Only K/TK students may play on the Kindergarten playground).
-Morning duty teachers will open the gate to allow 1st-6th grade students onto the Elementary playground.
+BELLS - A bell will ring at 7:40 AM to allow students onto the campus.
+ALL students, unless escorted by an adult who is signing in at the office, must enter the school through the gates between the MPR and Building B.

+Kindergarten/Transitional Kindergarten (K/TK) students and their parents/escorts ONLY may go to the Kindergarten gate and wait until the teacher on duty arrives (Only K/TK students may play on the Kindergarten playground).
+Morning duty teachers/administrators will open the gates to allow 1st-6th grade students onto the Elementary playground.
 Students arriving after this may walk directly to the Elementary Playground (The playground with the basketball courts).
-When the 8:12 AM bell rings, students will walk directly to their classroom.
-Students who are not at their classrooms when the 8:15 AM bell rings are considered 'Tardy' and must report to the office to get an entrance slip.
+When the 7:47 AM bell rings, students will walk directly to their classroom.
+Students arriving at 7:40 AM or later may enter the campus through the office.
+Those students who are not at their classrooms when the 7:50 AM bell rings are considered 'Tardy' and must report to the office to get an entrance slip.

-At the end of the day, teachers will escort their classes to the east side of the school to dismiss them.
+At the end of the day, teachers will escort their classes to the northeast side of the school to dismiss them.
 School bus and childcare bus riders will remain there to wait for their respective buses.
 Students whose parents are picking them up are to come to the front of the school to wait for their parents.
-At 2:55 PM, the bell will ring for dismissal.
-At this time, anyone who has an appointment to see a teacher may go to the classroom.
-No one is to go into the center of the schoolyard until this time.
+At 2:30 PM (Monday, Tuesday, Wednesday, and Friday), the bell will ring for dismissal.
+At this time, anyone who has an appointment to see a teacher may sign in and go through the office to the classroom.
+No one is to go into the center of the schoolyard until they have gone through the office.

 NOTE: Notifications/Announcements will be made when there are changes to school schedules for special occasions such as Conference Week.